 There are various tests such as blood tests, stool tests, endoscopy, and ultrasound, to determine whether you have Crohn’s disease.
 It would be advisable to discuss which investigation is most suitable for you with your doctor.

 Due to the fact that Crohn’s disease is a chronic illness, the goal of treatment is to keep the illness in remission (resting).
 There is currently no treatment that can cure Crohn’s disease, but there are a number of factors that can potentially influence and help with the symptoms.

 There is no special diet to keep this illness in remission, but a healthy and varied diet does provide better resistance, faster recovery after a flare-up or surgery, and can maintain a good weight and provide more energy.
-It is advisable to eat a varied diet, making sure there is enough fibre, dairy and moisture in your food and eating at set times whenever possible is beneficial.
+It is advisable to eat a varied diet, making sure there is enough fiber, dairy, and moisture in your food, and eating at set times whenever possible is beneficial.

 If there are foods that aggravate your symptoms, try to avoid them as much as possible.
 If you find it difficult to eat a healthy and varied diet, contact a dietitian, who can guide you with a balanced diet plan.

-Smoking can encourage outbreaks with Crohn’s disease.
+Smoking can encourage outbreaks of Crohn’s disease.
 It is strongly advised to stop smoking if possible.

 There are a number of medications that can possibly reduce the symptoms and prevent flare-ups.
 Which medicine is right for you depends on the severity and location of the inflammation.
 You can discuss which medicine is right for you with your doctor.